|Quick Link Guide:|

 The federal government continues taking aggressive and proactive steps to address the coronavirus (COVID-19) pandemic.
 FEMA is committed to the health and safety of the American people and is our top priority.
 Rumors can easily circulate within communities during a crisis, stay informed on what is rumor versus fact related to the coronavirus response.
 Learn how to help if you are a company with medical supplies to donate or sell, a volunteer who is medically trained, or a member of the general public.

 Unemployment benefits may be available to some individuals whose unemployment is attributable to COVID-19.
 IDES recently adopted emergency rules to try to make the unemployment insurance system as responsive to the current situation as possible.
 Please read the Covid-19 Unemployment Benefits FAQ to learn more.
 Job Seekers can review their brochure for additional resources, as well as Essential Hiring Employers brochure.
 Get Hired IL, has resources for both employer and those seeking employment.
+Visit Illinois Job Link for opportunities and look at their brochure for more info.

 Protecting the health, safety, and wellbeing of Illinoisans is Governor Pritzker's top priority.
 The administration continues to work closely with local health departments, county officials and federal partners to put systems in place to respond to COVID-19.
 This website will provide the latest news releases related to coronavirus, video archives of press conferences and tips from leading experts to keep you and your family safe.